Van Jefferson Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 - In his Week 10 game against the 49ers, Jefferson was targeted seven times and racked up three catches for 54 yards (18 yards per catch).

-- Jefferson has nine catches on 20 targets for 183 yards in his last three games, averaging 61.0 yards per game.
+- Over his last three outings, Jefferson has nine receptions (20 targets) for 183 yards, averaging 61.0 yards per game.

 Jefferson's Los Angeles Teammates